spamjs/book/module/module_life_cycle.md

     app._instance_ = function(params){
         console.log("App instance is being created");
-        //Note 'this' here referes to instance bing created.
-So _instance_ can be seen as contructor function.
+        //Note 'this' here referes to instance being created.
+So _instance_ can be used as contructor function.
     };

 });